Marvin-Brouwer/FluentSerializer/docs/help/basic-concepts/Converters-EnumConverter.md

 [//]: # (Body)

 To support every flavour of `enum` the library ships with a specialized converter for these `enum`s.
-It can be converted by replacing the default version by calling an extension method on the `Configuration.DefaultConverters` or like any convert by calling `Converter.For.Enum` / `Converter.For.Enum(EnumFormat format)`.
+It can be configured by replacing the default version by calling an extension method on the `Configuration.DefaultConverters` or it can be used like any converter by calling `Converter.For.Enum` / `Converter.For.Enum(EnumFormat format)`.

 ```csharp
 serviceCollection.AddFluentJsonSerializer<TAssemblyMarker>(static configuration =>